aws-samples/amazon-managed-service-for-apache-flink-examples/java/AvroOneTopicManySubjects/README.md

 * Flink API: DataStream API
 * Language: Java (11)

-This example demonstrates how to serialize/deserialize Avro messages in Kafka when one topic stores multiple subject types.
+This example demonstrates how to serialize/deserialize Avro messages in Kafka when one topic stores multiple subject types, leveraging Confluent Schema Registry for schema management and evolution.

 See [this article](https://martin.kleppmann.com/2018/01/18/event-types-in-kafka-topic.html) for more information about why it's sometimes essential to store multiple subjects in the same topic.